 Slough Restoration Project

-Ken Jones is the Project Manager and the core project team includes Susan Anderson, Cameron Baxley, Michael Gangloff, Love Kumar, John Tracy, Andrew Gannon, Melissa Samet, Ajay Sharma, Matt Kondolf, Dan Tonsmeire, Scott Walls, and local subcontractors.
+Other members of the core project team included Cameron Baxley, Michael Gangloff, Love Kumar, John Tracy, Andrew Gannon, Melissa Samet, Ajay Sharma, Scott Walls, and local subcontractors First Line Coastal and Fishhunter Enterprise.

 Gulf Corps team clearing an access path along Spider’s Cut.
 Photo by Scott Walls.